AlexanderEllis/blog/content/posts/reservoir-signs.md

 draft: false
 ---

 I often walk my dog around a small reservoir near my apartment.
-It's a perfect distance for tiring a terrier, and it's a beautiful area.
+It's a perfect distance for tiring a small terrier, and it's a beautiful area.

 There are a number of signs around the reservoir that tell you to not swim in the water (as it's a backup emergency water supply) and to not walk on the ice when it's frozen over in the winter (as it's very, very cold if you fall in).
 These signs are switched for the appropriate season.